linkml/linkml/sphinx/faq/contributing.md

  * testing
  * documentation improvements
  * stlyistic improvements on the linkml site
+ * general suggestions on how we can do better

 You are free to make PRs on any LinkML repo, including: